vinlegend1/save-img-from-csv/README.md

 `run(directory, startIndex=0)` => does the saving for you
 - directory: where the directory should be
 - startIndex: where to start saving

+## Dependencies
+- urllib
+- csv
+- os (if I get the time to update this repo)
+- ssl